jemlwj/IncrementalSearch2023/README.md

 #### by Jeremy Lua
 This project accesses GitHub's repository search API and return the repository name and URL in a List.

-This project is developed in SwiftUI and uses Combine for the API request.
+Developed in Swift and SwiftUI and uses Combine for the API request.
 Unit Test of the model and the data source class is also implemented.

+## Development Environment
+* macOS Catalina 10.15.1
+* Xcode 11.2.1

 ## How to use